 Comerica Park—Future renovations to Comerica Park were hinted at by Detroit Tigers president Chris Ilitch in comments last June.
 It is unclear at this point how those renovations would take shape, though the Ilitches could seemingly tie renovations into their larger downtown Detroit development initiatives—including 2017’s opening of Little Caesars Arena, and ongoing development of the mixed-use District Detroit.
 Comerica Park opened in 2000 and some facilities that debuted around that same period, including T-Mobile Park (formerly Safeco Field) and Minute Maid Park, are being eyed for renovations, so it makes sense that the Tigers would look to make their own ballpark upgrades.

-Oriole Park at Camden Yards—Back in 2015, the Baltimore Orioles publicly suggested that a future Oriole Park at Camden Yards renovation could lead to the removal of seats in favor of more party decks and open spaces.
-There has been little in the way of tangible renovation discussions since, but with the club’s original lease expiring in 2021 and the ballpark’s 30th anniversary set for 2022, a series of future upgrades would seem to be in order.
+Oriole Park at Camden Yards—Back in 2015, the Baltimore Orioles publicly suggested that a future Oriole Park at Camden Yards renovation could lead to the removal of seats in favor of more party decks and open spaces, and have more recently suggested that a reduction in fixed seating capacity and more non-baseball events are part of their strategy for the ballpark’s future.
+With the club’s original lease expiring in 2021 and the ballpark’s 30th anniversary set for 2022, a series of future upgrades would seem to be in order.
 From the right-field flag court original to Camden Yards to the center-field roof deck added in 2012, the Orioles have been successful at implementing social spaces over the years, and they could build on that strength in future improvements.

 Rogers Centre—When it opened in 1989 as the SkyDome, the retractable-roof venue was a marvel, but it now is now widely regarded as dated by MLB standards.
-The Toronto Blue Jays have openly acknowledged that future renovations are needed but have not committed to a firm plan yet.
-Funding is a major sticking point, but given the Rogers Centre’s prime location and potential, upgrading the ballpark rather than outright replacing it would seem to be the most logical path.
-Future improvements could lead to new social spaces, while making the facility more baseball friendly.
+The Toronto Blue Jays have openly acknowledged that the ballpark’s condition needs to be addressed but have not committed to a firm plan yet.
+Still, given the Rogers Centre’s prime location and potential, upgrading the ballpark rather than outright replacing it could be deemed the most viable option—especially if it can be tied to future development in the area.
+If renovations do take place, future improvements could lead to new social spaces, while making the facility more baseball friendly.
 Rogers Centre was originally designed for baseball and football, but football has not been played there regularly since the CFL’s Argonauts moved to BMO Field in 2016.

 Angel Stadium—Now the fourth-oldest ballpark in baseball, Angel Stadium underwent a major renovation in the late 1990s, but it has not necessarily aged well.
-The Los Angeles Angels opted out of their Angel Stadium lease in October before agreeing to a one-year lease extension in January that covers 2020, a move that could give them and the City of Anaheim more time to discuss the ballpark’s future.
-It will likely take time for a final facility plan to come together, but at this point it appears that a new ballpark—either in Anaheim or elsewhere in Greater Los Angeles—or a renovation are the most plausible options, as the status quo won’t hold.
+The Los Angeles Angels opted out of their Angel Stadium lease last fall, effectively opening up discussions about the ballpark’s future.
+It will likely take time for a final facility plan to come together, but at this point it appears that a new or renovated ballpark at the Angel Stadium site are the most likely options, if the Angels and City of Anaheim can agree to a plan to tie any facility project to a larger redevelopment of the surrounding parking area.
+Regardless, the organization is likely to pitch a bold plan, as the status quo won’t hold.